belgattitude/shared-dx/packages/eslint-config-bases/README.md

 >   keep a good level of performance.
 For example the [sonar base](./src/bases/sonar.js) won't run on
 >   test and storybook files.
 If you work on different conventions the patterns must be updated.

+## Cyclic deps

+Due to performance considerations the [import/no-cycle](https://github.com/import-js/eslint-plugin-import/blob/main/docs/rules/no-cycle.md) isn't enabled by default.
+This rule can prevent subtle and hard to debug bugs.
+Depending on the project you can enable it either by setting and env variable `ESLINT_IMPORT_NO_CYCLE=true yarn lint` (will default to `import/no-cycle: 2`) or by adding it to the extended rules.

 ## Prettier integration

 Two ways to work with prettier.